Romance Is Boring: Composition

-Music and production
+Production

-Romance Is Boring was produced by John Goodmanson, who previously worked with the band on We Are Beautiful, We Are Doomed.
-The album was recorded in the United States from January to June 2009 in two studios: Carriage House in Stamford, Connecticut, and Two Sticks Audio in Seattle, Washington.
-It was mixed at Monnow Valley in Rockfield, Wales.
+The creative process for Romance Is Boring would begin with lead guitarist Tom Bromley recording a demo and sending it to the other six members.
+He was inspired by the work of Pavement, Guided by Voices, Blur and Modest Mouse.
+Recordings took place in the United States from January to June 2009 in two studios: Carriage House in Stamford, Connecticut, and Two Sticks Audio in Seattle, Washington.
+John Goodmanson returned as producer after previously handling We Are Beautiful, We Are Doomed; he also mixed the album at Monnow Valley Studio in Rockfield, Wales.

 Band violinist Harriet Coleman contributed string arrangements, adding to the album's maximalist sound.

-Lead guitarist Tom Bromley said the creative process for Romance Is Boring would often begin with him recording a demo and sending it to the six other members– specifically, frontman Gareth Paisey to create vocal ideas, and violinist Harriet Coleman to tinker with string arrangements.
-It is the first album by Los Campesinos! to feature brass instruments.

-Romance Is Boring showcases a significant expansion in the band's sound compared to their previous releases.
+Romance Is Boring showcases an expansion in the band's sound.
 A maximalist album, it is characterised by "densely-knotted and gnashing layers of instrumentation".
-It also remains their longest work, with the track listing split into three distinctive acts.
-Going into production, Gareth Paisey said it was the first time the band had attempted to create a cohesive, full album with running musical and lyrical themes.
+Bromley said their goal was to "give the songs as a whole a number of dimensions that will reveal themselves slowly through repeated listens."
+Strings and brass instruments feature for the first time in a Los Campesinos! album.
+It also includes guest appearances from Jamie Stewart of Xiu Xiu, Zac Pennington of Parenthetical Girls, and Jherek Bischoff of the Dead Science.

 Jordan Sargent of PopMatters said the album "represents how sonic exploration can actually go right".
 Writing for NME, Lisa Wright said the album is "incredibly structurally cohesive" and "blows anything they’ve previously released out of the water in terms of textural intricacy, technical prowess and general experimentation".
 Rob Hakimian of The Line of Best Fit continued, that despite the "when the verses are in-your-face and unhospitable, the songs glide into beautifully anthemic choruses, where the melodies shine clear and bright".

-When speaking of his influences for the album, Bromley cited Pavement, Guided by Voices, Blur and Modest Mouse.
-The album features guest appearances from Jamie Stewart of Xiu Xiu, Zac Pennington of Parenthetical Girls, and Jherek Bischoff of the Dead Science.
+After Romance Is Boring was recorded, founding keyboardist Aleksandra Berditchevskaia left the band to continue her studies.
+She was replaced by Kim Paisey, the sister of frontman Gareth, in September 2009.